openpnp/openpnp/Visual-Homing.md

 ### Migrate to new **ResetToFiducialLocation** Method

-This is a procedure to "migrate" to the new **ResetToFiducialLocation** method, without losing any coordinates you already captured.
-It is a delicate, manual procedure, that unfortnuately cannot be automated in the general case.
+This is a procedure to "migrate" from the old **ResetToHomeLocation** method to the new **ResetToFiducialLocation** method, without losing any coordinates you already captured.
+It is a delicate, manual procedure, that unfortunately cannot be automated in the general case.

 1. This works easily, if your fiducial was very near the electro-mechanical homing coordinates.
-Otherwise it will get more complicated, see the last few points.
+Otherwise it will get more complicated, see the last few steps.
 1. This is delicate: follow this carefully!
 1. Leave your existing **old** homing fiducial physically intact **(important!)**.
 1. Mount a **new** fiducial in a more central location, both in X and Y (as described [above](#mounting-a-fiducial)).
 1. Start a fresh OpenPnP session.
 1. Perform a full machine homing.
-Make sure the visual homing was successful and your old homing fiducial is perfectly in the cross-hairs, when you move to the home location coordinates.
+Make sure the visual homing was successful and your **old** homing fiducial is perfectly in the cross-hairs, when you move to the home location coordinates.
 1. While the machine is still homed that way, do the following steps. **Don't interrupt this!**
 1. Set **Homing Method** on the head to **ResetToFiducialLocation**, press **Apply**.
 1. Jog to the **new** homing fiducial, press **Visual Test** to center the camera perfectly.
 1. Capture the new **Homing Fiducial** location using the usual blue camera button.
 Press **Apply**.
 1. Test a full machine homing.
 It should now use the **new** fiducial and the modern **ResetToFiducialLocation** method.
 If this works out, you're already done.

 1. If it does not find the **new** fiducial, then your former **ResetToHomingLocation** configuration had a fiducial location that did not match the homing location at all, perhaps due to a home-to-max config, large retract, or something.
 The electro-mechanically homed coordinate system is too different from the visually homed one.
 You need to figure out the **shift in X/Y**.
-1. Alternative A: if you have the TinyG, set the home coordinates on the X, Y Axes in OpenPnP to correspond to the visually homed coordinate system (compensate for the shift).
-Then delete (empty) your existing `HOME_COMMAND` and let [[Issues and Solutions]] generate a dynamic one.
+1. Alternative A: if you have the TinyG, set the home coordinates on the X, Y Axes in OpenPnP to correspond to the visually homed coordinate system (compensate for the **shift in X/Y**).
+Then delete (empty) your existing `HOME_COMMAND` and let [[Issues and Solutions]] generate a new dynamic one.
-1. Alternative B: in our controller's config (e.g. Smoothieware `config.txt`), set the X, Y home coordinates to correspond to the visually homed coordinate system (compensate for the shift).
+1. Alternative B: in our controller's config (e.g. Smoothieware `config.txt`), set the X, Y home coordinates to correspond to the visually homed coordinate system (compensate for the **shift in X/Y**).
 1. Alternative C: Add G-code to your `HOME_COMMAND` to roughly move the camera over the old homing fiducial using coordinates of the electro-mechanically homed machine coordinate system and then reset this position to the visually homed coordinate system, something like this:

     ```